-On May 28th, 1913, Conley made for the Detectives another affidavit, which he denominates as "second and last statement".
-In that he swears that on Saturday morning after leaving home he bought two beers for himself and then went to a saloon and won 90 cents with dice, where he bought two more beers and a half pint of whiskey, some of which he drank, and he met Frank at the corner of Forsyth & Nelson Sts, and Frank asked him to wait until he returned.
+On May 28th, 1913, Conley made for the Detectives another affidavit, m which he denominates as second and last statement.
+In that he states that on Saturday morning after leaving home he bought two beers for himself and then went to a saloon and won 90 cts, with dice, where he bought two more beers and a half pint of whiskey, some of which he drank, and he met Frank at the corner of Forsyth & Melson Sts, and Frank asked him to wait until he returned.

-Conley went over to the Factory and mentioned various people whom he saw from his place of espionage going up the stairs to Mr. Frank's office.
-Then Frank whistled to him to and he came up stairs and Frank was trembling and he and Frank went into the private office when Frank exclaimed that Emma Clark and Corinthia Hall were coming and concealed Conley in the wardrobe.
-Conley said that that he stayed in the wardrobe a pretty good while, for the whiskey and beer had gotten him to sweating.
-Then Frank asked him if he could write and Frank made him write at his dictation three times and Frank told him he was going to take the note and send it in a letter to people and recommend Conley to them.
-Frank said, "Why should I hang?"
+Conley went over to the Factory and mentioned various people whom he s saw from his place of espionage going up the stairs to Mr. Frank's office.
+Then Frank whistled to him and he came up stairs and Frank was trembling and he and Frank went into the private office when Frank exclaimed that Miss Emma Clark and Corinthia Hall were coming and concealed Conley in the wardrobe.
+Conley said that he stayed in the wardrobe a pretty good while, for the whiskey and beer had gotten him to sweating.
+Then Frank asked him if he could write and Frank made him write at his dictation three times and Frank told him he was going to take the note and send it in a letter to his people and recommend Conley to them.
+Frank said "Why should I hang?"

-Frank took a cigarette from a box and gave it to Conley, and when Conley got across the street, he found it had two paper dollars, and two silver quarters in it, and Conley said "good luck has done struck me".
+Frank took a cigarette from a box and gave the box to Conley, and and when Conley got across the street, he found it had two paper dollars, two silver quarters in it, and Conley said "good luck has done struck me".

-At the Beer Saloon he bought one-half pint of whiskey and then got a buck and bought 15 cents worth of beer, 10 cents worth of stove-wood, and a nickel's worth of pan sausage and gave his old woman \$3.50.
+At the Best Saloon he bought one-half pint of whiskey and then got a bucket african and bought locts, worth of beer, IO cts. worth of stove-wood, and a nickle's worth of pan sausage and gave his old woman \$3.50.
 He did not leave home until about 12 o'clock Sunday.
-On Tuesday morning Frank came up stairs and told him to be a good boy.
-On Wednesday Conley washed his shirt at the Factory and hung it on the steam pipe to dry, occasioning a little rust to get on it.
+On Tuesday morning Frank come up stairs and told him to be a good boy.
+On Wednesday Conley washed his shirt st the Factory and hung it on the steam pipe to dry, occasioning a little rust to get on it.
 The Detectives took the shirt and finding no blood on it returned it.

-On the 29th of May, 1913, Conley made another affidavit, in which he said that Frank told him that he had picked up a girl and let her fall and Conley hollered out to him that the girl was dead, and told him to go to the cotton bag and get a piece of cloth, and he got a big wide piece of cloth and took her on his right shoulder, when she got too heavy for him and she slipped of when he got to the Dressing Room.
-He called Frank to help and Frank got a key to the elevator and the two carried the body down stairs and Frank told him to take the body back to the saw dust pile and Conley says, he picked up the girl and put her on his shoulder, while Frank went back up the ladder.
+On the 29th of May, 1913, Conley made another affidavit, in which he said that Frank told him that he had picked up a girl and let her fall and Conley hollowed to him that the girl was dead, and told him to go to to the cotton bag and get apiece of cloth, and he got a piece xi big wide piece of cloth and took her on his right shoulder, when she got too heavy for him and she slipped off when he got to the Dressing Room.
+He called Frank to help and Frank got a key to the elevator and the two carried the body down stairs and Frank told him to take the body back to the saw dust pile and Conley says, he picked the girl up and put her on his shoulder, while Frank went back up the ladder.

-It will be observed that the testimony and the appearance of the girl indicated that she was dragged through the cinders and debris on the floor of the basement, yet Conley says he took her on his shoulder.
+It will be observed that the testimony and the appearance of the girl indicated that she was dragged through the cinders and detris on the floor of the basement, yet Conley says he took her on his shoulder.